-As a whole, the lower Revenues are mainly explained due to the agreements renegotiation with Enel previously mentioned which meant MCh\$11,134 of higher revenues in 2016.
-If we do not consider that effect, Toll Sales as of September 30, 2017 would be MCh\$2,492 higher than the obtained as of September 30, 2016 and the rise is explained by the commissioning of new projects in the last twelve months that provides revenues by MCh\$5,663, macroeconomic effects of MCh\$1,020 and higher regulated income associated to the Zonal System by MCh\$1,874.
-This was partially offset by the maturity of transmission agreements with Enel that became regulated by MCh\$5,278.
+As a whole, the lower Revenues are mainly explained due to the renegotiation agreements with Enel previously mentioned which meant MCh\$11,134 of higher revenues in 2016.
+If we do not consider that effect, Toll Sales as of December 31, 2017 would be MCh\$8,018 higher than the obtained as of December 31, 2016 and the rise is explained by new revenues in 2017 due to the commissioning of new projects between 2016 and 2017 for MCh\$10,020, higher income associated to indexation in the Zonal System by MCh\$2,525 and an extraordinary income of MCh\$1,599 of services to a related company (also presented as cost).
+This was partially offset by the maturity of transmission agreements with Enel that became regulated by MCh\$5,278 and lower macroeconomic effects of MCh\$1,026.

-Total Transelec Operational Costs and Expenses as of September 30, 2017 were MCh\$75,735, a 3.7% higher than the comparison period in 2016 that reached MCh\$73,027.
+Total Transelec Operational Costs and Expenses as of December 31, 2017 were MCh\$106,272, a 6.0% higher than the comparison period in 2016 that reached MCh\$100,273.
 Operational Costs and Expenses presented an account reclassification affecting the exposed in 2016.
 Total costs are composed by the following main items.

-Fixed Cost of sales during the analysis period totaled MCh\$21,804, an 11.2% higher than the same period of 2016 (MCh\$19,600).
-The increase is mainly explained by higher costs associated to project studies and personnel.
+Cost of sales during the analysis period totaled MCh\$31,513, a 14.8% higher than the same period of 2016 (MCh\$27,440).
+The increase is mainly explained by higher costs of personnel, maintenance associated to vegetation control, an extraordinary maintenance service to a related company (also presented as income), higher payments associated to the coordinator functioning and also project studies.

-Fixed Administrative Expenses amounted MCh\$13,937 in September 2017, 0.6% lower than those obtained in the same period in 2016 (MCh\$14,021).
+Administrative Expenses amounted MCh\$19,380 in December 2017, 4.5% lower than those obtained in the same period in 2016 (MCh\$20,296).
+The decrease is mainly due to payment of a performance bond related to Nogales - Polpaico project in 2016.

-Total Depreciation (considering Costs and Expenses) as of September 30, 2017 is 1.5% higher than the same period in 2016.
+Total Depreciation (considering Costs and Expenses) as of December 31, 2017 is 5.4% higher than the same period in 2016.
 The increase is mainly by new commissioning which is partly offset by the end of a number of assets' useful life in 2016, which meant a lower depreciation in 2017.